 If you are interested in this option, we recommend that you contact BioPartner UK as there is limited UK-wide funding available for this event via the Trade Access Programme (TAP).
 Please contact BioPartner UK for information on how to apply for TAP funding: enquiries@biopartner.co.uk.
 Lin Bateman at BioPartner UK may also be able to assist: Lin@biopartner.co.uk.

-As noted above, SDI is offering a discount to first-time or second-time participants, however, should you be successful in securing TAP funding, additional SDI discounts will not apply.
+As noted above, SDI is offering a discount to first-time or second-time participants; however, should you be successful in securing TAP funding, additional SDI discounts will not apply.

 Companies exhibiting via a Pod will benefit as follows: